+- 1. Rubber seal

+- 3. Handheld remote

-- 2. Steel gasket - 4.
-4 AA batteries - 4.
-Remove the discharged batteries and properly dispose in accordance with local regulations. - Plug each fresh battery into a terminal cradle observing proper polarity.
-(If the batteries are improperly installed, the unit will not be damaged, but it will fail to operate.)
-The cradle is embossed with polarity markings for each terminal (Figure 37). - 6.
-If you accidentally removed the rubber seal and the steel gasket, replace them carefully into the channel in the handheld remote (Figure 37). - Replace the cover and secure it with the 6 screws removed previously (Figure 37) and torque them to 1.5 to 1.7 N-m (13 to 15 in-lb). - 8.
-Install the handheld remote into the magnetic remote bracket, slide the halves together to secure the remote, and tighten the bolt in the magnet (Figure 36).
+- 2. Steel gasket

+- 4. 4 AA batteries

+- Remove the discharged batteries and properly dispose in accordance with local regulations.

+- Install the batteries into the terminal cradle observing proper polarity.
+The cradle is embossed with polarity markings for each terminal (Figure 42).

+Note: If you install the batteries incorrectly, the handheld remote will not operate.

+- If you accidentally removed the rubber seal and the steel gasket, replace them carefully into the channel in the handheld remote (Figure 42). - Replace the cover and secure it with the 6 screws removed previously (Figure 42) and torque them to 1.5 to 1.7 N·m (13 to 15 in-lb). - Install the handheld remote into the magnetic remote bracket, slide the halves together to secure the handheld remote, and tighten the bolt in the magnet (Figure 41).